 Where’s Acadia National Park

 Acadia National Park is located in the Downeast section of Maine, about 150 miles from Portland, Maine, and 270 miles from Boston, Massachusetts.
-Acadia National Park is open year-round but there are seasonal road closures November through March.
-Admission is $30 per car for a 7-day pass or use an America the Beautiful pass.
+Acadia National Park is open year-round, but there are seasonal road closures from November through March.
+Admission is $35 per car for a 7-day pass, or you can use an America the Beautiful pass.

-Like the Desert Mount Island portion of Acadia National Park, Schoodic Peninsula offers a free shuttle bus during the summer months–the Island Explorer.
-You can wave down the bus or wait for it at one of its stops, Schoodic Woods Campground and Schoodic Point.
+Like the Desert Mount Island portion of Acadia National Park, Schoodic Peninsula offers a free shuttle bus, the Island Explorer, during the summer months.
+You can wave down the bus or wait for it at one of its stops, Schoodic Woods Campground or Schoodic Point.

 Comments are closed.